streamx-hub/streamx-blueprints/services/processing/image-optimizer/README.md

 The designed behavior of optimizing images is to publish the generated webp images on the same destination (e.g. Pulsar topic) where the source images are read from.

-Therefore, the source (e.g. Pulsar topic) assigned to `incoming-assets` channel should be same as the destination assigned to `optimized-assets` outgoing channel.
+Therefore, the source (e.g. Pulsar topic) assigned to `incoming-resources` channel should be same as the destination assigned to `optimized-assets` outgoing channel.
-This is crucial for the service because incoming pages are adjusted to use the optimized images only when the images are available on the `incoming-assets` channel.
+This is crucial for the service because incoming pages are adjusted to use the optimized images only when the images are available on the `incoming-resources` channel.

-The page adjustment feature requires its input `incoming-pages` channel and output `outgoing-pages` channel must not be using the same source and destination (e.g. same Pulsar topic).
+The page adjustment feature requires its input `incoming-resources` channel and output `outgoing-resources` channel must not be using the same source and destination (e.g. same Pulsar topic).
 The service sends the adjusted pages as well as non-adjusted pages to outgoing channel with the same name and metadata as the original page.
 Therefore, StreamX mesh should not define any additional relaying feature for pages.